Branch and Price for Submodular Bin Packing: Branch and price

 After solving the RMLP, let \(\pi_i\) be the dual variable associated with the \(i\)-th constraint \eqref{master.dwrel.sc}.
 The reduced cost for a column $p \in \cP_{\cS,\cD}$ is \(r_p := 1 - \sum_{i \in \cN} \pi_i d_{ip}\).
 If there is a column \(p \in \cP_{\cS,\cD} \setminus \cP'_{\cS,\cD}\) whose reduced cost \(r_p\) is negative, then adding \(p\) to \(\cP'_{\cS,\cD}\) could reduce the objective value of the RMLP.
 Otherwise, the solution for the RMLP is also optimal for the master LP problem.
 The column with the most negative reduced cost is determined by solving a pricing problem.

 Before the column generation procedure is applied to the current node, the items that can only be packed together are combined into the set $\cS$ using a preprocessing process.
 Let the new item set be $\cN'$, $a',b'$ be the merged parameters, and the new conflict relation be $\cD'$.
-Preprocessing leads to a smaller pricing problem, which can be formulated as follows: \textit{submodular knapsack problem with conflicts}:
+Preprocessing leads to a smaller pricing problem, which can be formulated to a \textit{submodular knapsack problem with conflicts}:

-If the optimal value $\sum_{i\in \cN'} \pi'_i x_i > 1$, then the corresponding column has negative reduced cost and is added to the RMLP.
-Otherwise, the solution of the RMLP is an optimal solution of the master LP, and the current node is solved.
+If the optimal value $\sum_{i\in \cN'} \pi'_i x_i > 1$, then the corresponding column has a negative reduced cost $1 - \sum_{i\in \cN'} \pi'_i x_i $ and is added to the RMLP.
+Otherwise, the solution of the RMLP is optimal for the master LP, and the current node is solved.
 The details of the pricing algorithms can be found in \Cref{sec.price}.